Yaso Nadarajah

 About

-Yasothara (Yaso) Nadarajah is a Senior Research Fellow of the Social Equity Research Centre (SERC) and an Associate Professor of Global Studies at RMIT's School of Global, Urban and Social Studies (GUSS).
+I am a Senior Research Fellow of the Social Equity Research Centre (SERC) and an Associate Professor at RMIT's School of Global, Urban and Social Studies (GUSS).

-Yaso is Co-Editor-in-Chief, of Folk, Knowledge, Place; Adjunct Professor at Centurion University (India); Affiliate Professor at Research Center for Indian Ocean Island Countries, School of Foreign Languages, South China University of Technology (China); Island Studies Foundation/Trust Board member - Fróðskaparsetur Føroya/ University of the Faroe Islands; Visiting Professor, University Malaya (Malaysia); Visiting Professor, Taylors University, Malaysia; Tribal Elder, Kukukuku Tribal Elders Council, Papua New Guinea; Committee Member, Lake Bolac Eel festival, Victoria, Australia; and a member of GUSS Research Committee.
-Previously, Yaso was an Executive Member of the Centre for Global Research (2005–2009) & Research Program Manager of the Community Sustainability Program in RMIT Global Cities Institute (2009–2017).
-She was Head, Intercultural Projects & Resources Unit (IPRU) 1997–2005; and is an alumna of the Committee for Melbourne Future Focus Group Leadership program.
+I am currently Co-Editor-in-Chief, of Folk, Knowledge, Place; Adjunct Professor at Centurion University (India); Affiliate Professor at Research Center for Indian Ocean Island Countries, School of Foreign Languages, South China University of Technology (China); Island Studies Foundation/Trust Board member - Fróðskaparsetur Føroya/ University of the Faroe Islands; Visiting Professor, University Malaya (Malaysia); Visiting Professor, Taylors University, Malaysia; Tribal Elder, Kukukuku Tribal Elders Council, Papua New Guinea; Committee Member, Lake Bolac Eel festival, Victoria, Australia; and a member of GUSS Responsible Practice Committee.
+Previously, I was an Executive Member of the Centre for Global Research (2005–2009) & Research Program Manager of the Community Sustainability Program in RMIT Global Cities Institute (2009–2017).
+I was Head, Intercultural Projects & Resources Unit (IPRU) 1997–2005, and an alumna of the Committee for Melbourne Future Focus Group Leadership program.

 Research fields